cefet-rj-dal/tspredit/filter/ts_fil_hp.md

-Overview

-The Hodrick–Prescott (HP) filter decomposes a series into trend and cyclical components by penalizing changes in the trend’s second derivative.
-It is widely used in economics to obtain a smooth long-run trend.

-Notes
+The Hodrick-Prescott (HP) filter: HP solves an optimization problem that trades off fidelity to the data and smoothness of the trend by penalizing the sum of squared second differences of the trend component.
+The smoothing parameter λ controls the balance: larger λ yields a smoother trend and a more aggressively filtered cycle.

+Notes:
 - The smoothing strength is governed by a lambda parameter internally; higher lambda produces a smoother trend and stronger cycle removal.
 - HP can introduce endpoint bias; be cautious interpreting the last observations.

+Objetives: The Hodrick-Prescott (HP) filter decomposes a series into trend and cyclical components by penalizing changes in the trend's second derivative.
+It is widely used in economics to obtain a smooth long-run trend.

 ``` r